cdklabs/cdk-cicd-wrapper/docs/content/cli/cli_configure.md

 # Configure

 The `npx {{npm_cli}} configure` script uses a series of prompts and user input to build a bash script that can be used to `source` your environment variables into your active shell/terminal.
 Additionally, the configure script sets values in the config section of the `package.json` file.
-The created `export_vars.sh` can be modified or duplicated to assist developers moving between potentially different test environments.
+The created `.env` can be modified or duplicated to assist developers moving between potentially different test environments.

 ## {{ project_name }} Variables